 The Wine Curmudgeon has long been a fan of Saint-Cosme’s cheapest wines, the wonderfully-named Little James Basket Press red and white (and I can’t believe I haven’t done the white as a wine of the week yet).
 So I had high expectations when I stepped up a notch to the winery’s basic Cotes du Rhone red ($13, purchased, 14.5%).

 These hopes were not disappointed.
 The rouge, made of syrah, was full of dark fruit (currants?), some earthiness and even a touch of licorice, which seemed like a lot to get from something at this price.
 Best yet, the high alcohol — about a point more than I expected — doesn’t get in the way of the wine.
 The higher alcohol seems natural, and not forced on it to get more fruit flavor and higher scores, as often happens in California.
 I don’t think it’s a coincidence that the tasting notes are almost apologetic about alcohol level.

-Highly recommended, and another example of what French wine that hasn’t sold its birthright to the International Style of Winemaking can be.
+Highly recommended, and another example of what a French wine can be that hasn’t sold its birthright to the International Style of Winemaking.
 This is a winter wine for stews and soups and strong cheeses after tramping snow and ice off at the front door.